luciusmagn/maturita_2020/web/style.md

 # Allsucks coding style
-Allsucks is a style which emphasizes consistency and consciseness.
+Allsucks is a style which emphasizes consistency and conciseness.
-It is based on the suckless coding style, it agress with many of its points, extends some and contradicts a few.
+It is based on the suckless coding style, it agrees with many of its points, extends some and contradicts a few.
 The name is a combination of Allman indentation style and the suckless coding style.
 Certain points are a direct copy-pasta of the suckless style.
 Credits to their respective